 For the stately home of Lady Ludlow in Cranford you can easily substitute Swillington House, the seat of the Lowther family, or Oulton Hall, home to the Calverley family for generations.
 For Cranford’s main thoroughfare think of Church Street before it was paved and many of its original stone cottages were demolished.

 As his business expanded Timothy bought land close to Swillington Bridge in 1808 and built a maltings to process locally grown barley.
-It’s more than likely that the finished product would have been transported most of the way to Lockwood via Castleford and Wakefield in boats along the Aire and Calder Navigation which had been set up to make the rivers navigable a century earlier.
+It’s more than likely that the finished product was transported most of the way to Lockwood via Castleford and Wakefield in boats along the Aire and Calder Navigation.
+It had been set up to make the rivers navigable a century earlier.

 On the same site as the maltings was the 50 metres deep Eshald Well, which gave a supply of natural spring water, so its clear that Timothy already had it in mind to create a brewery based around it, with Henry in charge.
 In 1828 Henry married one of his cousins in Halifax and in the same year the Woodlesford brewery was opened for business.